02 Sep Explore The Costa Brava With Kids

 Visit Marimurtra Botanical Gardens

-Blanes is known for being the village which officially marks the start of the ‘Costa Brava’.
+Blanes is known for being the village which officially marks the start of the ‘Costa Brava’ with kids.
 One of the most popular places to visit in Blanes is the Marimurtra Botanical Gardens.
 These gardens are home to over 3000 exotic species which are split into three zones (subtropical, temperate and Mediterranean).
 The gardens were built over 80 years ago by German Carl Faust, who was passionate about constructing a centre of botanical scientific investigation.
 These gardens are renowned within Europe and are located only a short walk beyond the end of the Blanes promenade.

 Get on Board the Roses Express

 This ‘road train’ will takes you up high into the Cap de Creus Natural Park.
 You have a choice of different routes, to Puig Rom, Falconera, Puig Alt or Jóncols depending on how long you have and what you’re interested in seeing.
-It might be a bit bumpy and breezy but it’s a unique way to admire the hills and the dramatic landscape of this part of Catalonia.
+It might be a bit bumpy and breezy but it’s a unique way to admire the hills and the dramatic landscape of this part of Catalonia. ¡One of the best plans to discover the Costa Brava with children!

 In Spain, kids as young as eight can ride an e-bike, which, in the Costa Brava is fondly called a burricleta.
 The word is a cross between “bike” and “burro” (donky).
 Like a burro, the e-bike has saddlebags to carry gear.
 You can rent e-bikes in various locations close to country paths to explore the medieval towns of Fontanilles, Palau-Sator and Peratallada.
 You have the choice to do it by yourself with a GPS and a map or to follow your private guide and enjoy a nice local picnic along the way.